dennishedback/unit-test/README.md

-umit
-====

-Useful Minimal Testing-framework
+Minimal Unit Testing Framework
 --------------------------------

-umit is a minimal unit testing framework consisting of one C header file which can be dropped into projects.
+This is a minimal unit testing framework consisting of one C header file which can be dropped into projects.
 It will compile as both ANSI-C and C++98.

 If your output (for example xterm) is capable of understanding ANSI color